NazCodeland/Saigon/README.md

 ## Development Approach
 1. **Single Page Site:** I decided to develop the entire site as a single page with different sections.
 This approach makes everything within the site accessible with just one click, providing ease of navigation.

+2. **Section Outlining:** Before starting the development, I outlined the different sections of the site that I believed the client needed.
+I then identified the different components within those sections.
+This allowed me to build the site component by component, section by section, thus making it easier to show progress to the client and receive feedback.

-3. **Visible Main Navigation:** In alignment with the client's current site and the two examples they provided, I developed a 'hamburger menu' design for mobile viewports and an alternative main navigation that is always visible on both mobile and desktop viewports.
-After experiencing the benefit of _ease of access_ in the customer’s user experience (UX), the client favored the always-visible navigation approach.
+3. **Visible Main Navigation:** In alignment with the client's current site and the two examples they provided, I developed two alternative main navigation menus; the traditional mobile viewprot 'hamburger' icon menu and an alternative menu, without the 'hamburger', that is always visible on both mobile and desktop viewports.
+After experiencing the benefit of _ease of access_ in the customer’s user experience (UX), the client favored the always visible navigation approach.

 5. **Interactive Menu:**  The restaurant menu prominently features interactive `FOOD` and `DRINKS` buttons within the _viewport_ across a range of screen sizes, from 320px to 1024px.
 This directly addresses the client's need for the food and drinks menus to be the main focus of the website.
-Additionally, a `hide images` button is provided that hides all the images of food and drink items, allowing more items to be displayed in the viewport and thus reducing extensive scrolling as per the client's requirement.
+Additionally, a `hide images` button is provided that hides all the images of food and drink items, allowing more items to be displayed in the viewport and thus, reducing extensive scrolling as per the client's requirement.

    ### Takeaways
-      - Throughout the development process, I used [ngrok](https://ngrok.com/) to provide the client with live updates of each section of the site.
-This allowed the client to provide feedback in real-time, ensuring that the final product would align with their vision.
-This made the development experience amazing as I was able to iterate very fast.
-I understand I won't be able to do this with all clients but when it works, it’s simply fantastic.
+      - **Near Real-time Feedback with ngrok:** Throughout the development process, I used ngrok to provide the client live updates on each section of the site.
+This allowed the client to provide feedback quickly, ensuring that the final product would align with their vision.
+This made the development experience amazing, as I was able to iterate very quickly.
+I understand I won't be able to do this with all clients, but when it works, it’s simply fantastic.

+      - **Understanding Client Needs and Communication:** I initially set up a newsletter using Brevo.com based on my understanding from my conversations with the client.
+However, it was later deemed unnecessary.
+This experience highlighted the importance of sharing my checklist from the `2.
+Section Outlining` phase of my development approach with the client at the _start of a project_.
+This checklist can help me avoid wasting time on unnecessary features, even before I get feedback from the client through Ngrok or another means.

    ### Technologies Used